Book of Omni: Narrative

 The Book of Omni is narrated as a combined composition by five different authors, each of which contribute a varying amount of content.
 The first author, Omni, fought in wars against the Lamanites, but calls himself a wicked man, stating that he has not followed God's commandments.
-He narrates his section of the book after possessing the small plates for 38 years and is succeeded in the narrative by Amaron.
-Amaron says that many of the wicked Nephites were killed in war. but also mentions that the "righteous" Nephites were protected from their enemies.
-The next author is Chemish, who explains that he received the plates from his brother Amoron and saw him write his last words.
-Next, Abinadom, the son of Chemish, recounts wars between the Nephites and the Lamanites and says he killed some Lamanites.
-He states that he does not know of any additional spiritual teachings that were presented during his life.
+He narrates his section of the book after having possessed the plates of Nephi for 38 years, and is then succeeded in the narrative by Omni's son Amaron.
+Amaron says that many of the wicked Nephites were killed in war, but the "righteous" Nephites were protected from their enemies.
+The next author is Amaron's brother Chemish, who explains that he received the plates from his brother Amaron and saw him write his last words.
+The fourth narrator is Chemish's son, Abinadom, who recounts wars between the Nephites and the Lamanites and says that he has personally killed Lamanites.
+He also states that he does not know of any additional spiritual teachings that were presented during his lifetime.

 The next narrator is Amaleki, the son of Abinadom.
-He speaks of Mosiah, who was king at the time of his birth.
-Mosiah, he explains, led a number of Nephites out of the land of Nephi and into the wilderness, where they discovered the land of Zarahemla inhabited by the Mulekites.
+He speaks of Mosiah, who was king at the time of his birth; Amaleki explains that King Mosiah led a number of Nephites out of the Land of Nephi and into the wilderness, where they discovered the land of Zarahemla, inhabited by the Mulekites.
 Mosiah became king over both peoples and taught the Nephite language to the Mulekites.
-According to Amaleki, because Mosiah was a seer, the Mulekites asked him to interpret a stone their people found that tells the story of a Jaredite named Coriantumr.
-An early LDS scholar of the Book of Mormon, Sidney Sperry, identifies Coriantumr as the last Jaredite king, whose account is found in the Book of Ether.
-He also speculates that Mosiah translated the stone with a Urim and Thummim.
+According to Amaleki, because Mosiah was a seer, the Mulekites asked him to interpret a stone that their people had found, telling the story of a Jaredite man, Coriantumr.
+An early Latter-day Saint scholar of the Book of Mormon, Sidney Sperry, identifies Coriantumr as the last Jaredite king, whose account is found in the Book of Ether.
+He also speculates that Mosiah translated the stone with an Urim and Thummim.

-Amaleki proceeds to say that when Mosiah died his son, Benjamin, became king.
-There was a war between the Nephites and the Lamanites in which the Nephites were led by Benjamin.
+Amaleki proceeds to say that when Mosiah died, his son Benjamin became king.
+Subsequently, there was a war between the Nephites and the Lamanites, in which the Nephites were led by King Benjamin.

-Amaleki further describes how some of the Nephites wished to return to the land of Nephi, apparently in an attempt to reclaim it.
-Two different companies set out in search of Nephi.
-The first attempt was unsuccessful because the participants fought among themselves.
-After that, a second group set out.
-At the time Amaleki stops writing, he says that the second group has never been heard of again.
+Amaleki further describes how some of the Nephites wished to return to the Land of Nephi, apparently in an attempt to reclaim it.
+Two different companies set out in search of the Land of Nephi the first attempt was unsuccessful because the participants fought among themselves, while some time after that, a second group set out.
+At the time Amaleki stops writing, he says that the second group had never been heard of again.
 Later, in the Book of Mosiah, it is revealed that the second group was led by a man named Zeniff.

 Amaleki closes with some words about Christ, asserting that his words are true and that it is his intent to help others come unto Christ.
 He states at the close of the book that, having no descendants to carry on the record-keeping, he will give the records to King Benjamin.